 VICE: How did the LA protests begin from your perspective?

 Abraham Torres: We were listening to the whole experience on the AM station radio.
 In East LA, I don't think anyone thought it was going to be riot.
 We didn't think it was going to get so big.
 There was a protest in front of LAPD.
 [We said] let's go down and let's protest.
 We get there about nine or ten o'clock.
 There's nobody there, there's pieces of cars, there's flamed-out things, [but] there's nobody there.
 By the time we get there—I didn't know at the time there was already a curfew in place.
-We venture into south LA from downtown LA.
-As we got into [south] LA, I started photo-ing all the fire.
+We venture into South LA from Downtown LA.
+As we got into [South] LA, I started photo-ing all the fire.
 That's the night I almost got jumped by a group of kids on the corner.
 After I got away from that, we continued.
 We went to looted grocery stores [and took] all the images of burned-out buildings.
-I was probably one of the few photographers that went out the first night.
+I was probably one of the few photographers who went out the first night.

 How did you feel when you arrived at the site of protest and expected protest signs and chants, but there was an urban wasteland instead?

 It felt surreal.
 The whole experience felt surreal.
-You have to remember you're in a LA, a city with 10 million people and at night there's fires burning and there's only cops, myself, and a few people around.
+You have to remember you're in a LA, a city with 10 million people, and at night there's fires burning and there's only firemen, myself, and a few people around.
 When is the last time you ever saw a fire burning in middle of the city, and nobody is around?
 So the images I have, there's no one around.
 That was the first part of the whole experience.
-All of a sudden, LA county became the wild, wild west.
+All of a sudden, LA county became the Wild, Wild West.
 It was anything goes, do whatever you want, and I think that's [where] the looting came in.
 When people realized no one was going to stop them from doing whatever they wanted to do, boom, that was the second phase.
-The first phase was anger: burn it, burn it down, let it burn.
+The first phase was anger: Burn it, burn it down, let it burn.
 The second phase of the riot was, Let's go loot, let me get something out of this.
 I always thought a fucking verdict—you never thought it was going to come down to an acquittal.
 [The thinking was,] Now, if I'm not going to get my own in that way, I'm going to get my own a different way.
 I might as well take matters into my hands.
 I know the cops wasn't [going] to come around in the next couple of days.

 Why do you think these events occurred and caused people to start acting like that?

-It's been a build-up of a couple of years before that.
+It's been a build up of a couple of years before that.
 Latasha Harlins and racial profiling: Latasha was killed by a Korean store owner.
 [The store owner] basically got only five years probation.
 She didn't go to jail.
 People were pissed off.
 Where's the justice, where is the system of grievances that address [the situation] in a concrete way?
 Even to that day, the modern time of 1992, we were still getting people of minority descent being killed without any justice and without repercussions.
 So when the Rodney King tape came on, it was, Come on, we got it in the bag.
 For the first time, we are about to get our justice.
 There's no way these guys are about to get off the hook.
 There you go: They get off the hook.
-Afterwards, that was really the spark.
+Afterward, that was really the spark.
 I didn't grow up in South LA—I lived in East LA, I knew they was going to be angry.
 I don't think anybody in South LA or outside of it knew there was going to be a riot.